When to use Chopsticks and where

 Here is one incident where a couple I met got it wrong.
 It was couple that I met who had a number of years under their belt in South East Asia as expatriates.
 So I assumed they knew the ropes. .

 We decided to go local, foodwise.
-Both were keen to show their familiarity and assimilation of things local.
+Both were keen to show their familiarity and assimilation of things local while enjoying Asian.

 They chose a Chinese restaurant that served dishes with rice.
 A common standard spread and always delicious.
-We ordered a vegetable dish and 2 meat dishes with rice.
+We ordered a vegetable dish and 2 meat dishes and rice.
+It was going to be shared meal something Asians do at home and at family affairs as a family.

 They took to chopsticks.
 I deferred as the restaurant laid flat plates so it was fork and spoon for me.
 It dawned on me that they would struggle.
 Or maybe they were skilled in its use.